Blog

 Pros

 What a gem.
-Wunderlist is stupid simple to use.
-The layout is attractive and you can customize the backgrounds.
-You can view your tasks by week, or see all your tasks on one screen.
+Wunderlist is stupidly simple to use.
+The layout is attractive, and you can customize the backgrounds.
+You can view your tasks by week or see all your tasks on one screen.
 To assign a task, just @mention them.

 You can also assign tasks a priority in a number of ways.
 There’s starring, of course.
-But then there’s also tags, which can be literally anything.
-You could use #High, #Medium, #Low or #A, #B, #C. Or get creative and prioritize by #Urgent or #Red, #Blue, #Green.
+But then there are also tags, which can be literally anything.
+You could use #High, #Medium, #Low, or #A, #B, #C. Or get creative and prioritize by #Urgent or #Red, #Blue, #Green.
 Lastly, it’s nice that you can restore lists up to 30 days after deleting them.

 Major integrations